 Operating 3x closer to the surface in very low Earth orbit (VLEO) with altitudes of 180-250 km, Vaxon satellites revolutionize space-based imaging and intelligence.
 VLEO operation enables image resolutions under 30 cm with revisit times of 1-2 hours, serving the US government and its allies to ensure leaders and soldiers have the pivotal information they need to make vital decisions.
 We also provide information to the commercial market, providing agriculture, energy, infrastructure, forestry and mapping services.

+Golden Dome is the DoD's next big challenge and Vaxon Space is ready to partner.
+Our satellites enable more precise navigation for hypersonic and intercept missiles by decreasing latency.
 Faster response for hypersonic tracking is paramount and enabled by Vaxon's patented air-breathing electric propulsion subsystem.
 Precise navigation also extends to our commercial customers, such as maritime tracking and traffic route optimization.

 Vaxon Space is a bus provider for satellite partners looking to bring connectivity to another level.
 With advancements in AI and data transmission exponentially increasing, satellites operating in VLEO provide best-in-class performance.
 As Internet providers increase their footprint in space, we will be right there with them to revolutionize information dissemination.
 Lower latency also enhances financial trading, remote surgery, directed energy weapons and military communications.